c-sanders/Quaternion/README.md

 * ### Why is a quaternion conjugate necessary in order to calculate a rotation?

-According to the book Vector, by Robyn Arianrhod, the use of the quaternion conjugate is necessary, otherwise the resulting value will veer off in the wrong direction into 4-dimensional space.
-Multiplication by the quaternion conjugate brings the result back to where it should be.
+According to the book Vector, by Robyn Arianrhod, the use of the quaternion conjugate is necessary, otherwise the resulting value for the rotated vector, will veer off in the wrong direction in 4-dimensional space.
+Multiplication by the quaternion conjugate will bring the result back to where it should be.

 * ### Why are the components of the rotation quaternion defined the way they are?